MartinScavone/MusicInstrumentTuner/README.md

 I need to improve the peak detection technique...
 Maybe analyze the log of the FFT components amplitude vs. frequency (may bump up the small first freqs.) or do a cleverer multi-peak analysis and guess the fundamental freq from all the peaks the software is sensing...
-2) need to load the Railsback curve for pianos onto the "frequency tables" file.
-[It's already on the companion xls file].

 # Licensing
 I hereby license this tuner to you (including the source code) under the terms of the CC-BY-SA 4.0 International license.